nodejs/node/doc/api/tls.md

 is expensive.

-To use Perfect Forward Secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters.
+To use Perfect Forward Secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters and specify them with the `dhparam` option to [`tls.createSecureContext()`][].
 The following illustrates the use of the OpenSSL command-line interface to generate such parameters:

 ```sh
 openssl dhparam -outform PEM -out dhparam.pem 2048